 I hope you found this recap helpful and that this series serves as a resource of information during this time.
 If you need to set up a time to go over your own specific situation, an hourly rate is available, let's set up a time.

-Instagram and LinkedIn.
+For more tips and info, follow along on Instagram and LinkedIn.
 I'm here to help guide you through this, we are in this together!